Chapters

 • Rule 501: Market Hours and Operation

 1. Market Hours.
-The Exchange and the Clearinghouse will be open for trading on all business days excluding holidays specified on the Website.
-Market hours shall be 8:30 to 14:30 CPT, Monday through Friday.
+The Exchange and the Clearinghouse will be open for, respectively, trading and clearing in all listed Contracts on all business days excluding holidays specified on the Website.
+Market hours shall be 19:00 to 16:00 CPT, Sunday through Friday unless otherwise specified in the Contract Specifications.

 2. Procedures.
 With respect to trading on or through the Exchange, the Exchange and the Clearinghouse may adopt, without limitation, procedures relating to Transactions in Contracts and trading on the Exchange, including procedures to: